 The equivalence relation lies deeper within the knowledge representation and it’s foundation.

 There are other knowledge prerequisites which lie even deeper within the knowledge substrate than the equivalence relation.

 The concepts of a boundary, of quantity, membership, reflexivity, symmetry, transitivity, and relation are some examples.

-This entry was posted on September 9, 2017 by heurist.
+This entry was posted on Sep 9, 2017 by Heurist.
 It was filed under Insight, Knowledge, Knowledge Representation, Language, Learning, Linguistics, Mathematics, Mathesis Generalis, Mathesis Universalis, Metamathematics, Metaphysics, Noosphere, Philosophy, Philosophy of Learning, Philosophy Of Mind, Semantic Web, Semantics and was tagged with knowledge, Language, learning, Linguistics, Logica Generalis, Logica Universalis, Mathematica Generalis, Mathematica Universalis, Mathesis Generalis, Mathesis Universalis, Philosophy, understanding.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.